brsynth/molecule-signature-paper/README.md

 - **Other examples within notebooks**

-    The [4.generation_evaluation.ipynb](notebooks/4.generation_evaluation.ipynb) and [5.generation_recovery.ipynb](notebooks/5.generation_recovery.ipynb) notebooks bring examples of how to use the `predict.py` script as a library to generate molecules within a master script.
+    The [4.generation_recovery.ipynb](notebooks/4.generation_recovery.ipynb) notebook bring examples of how to use the `predict.py` script as a library to generate molecules within a master script.

 ## 4. Citation